 - How do you help other people?

 - Do you prefer listening to music or watching movies?
+Write a song or outline a movie script.

 - How has your relationship with your parents changed as you’ve gotten older?